farahshih/Grocery-Retail-Data-Analysis/Func_AggSales.md

 **- Parameter :**
 ``cat``: a full data frame of weekly sales data, upc information, and other new variables
 ``agg``:a data frame that ranks each product's poplarity by its sales percentage
-``i``: a scalar that indicates which top-i sku the user wants to look at
+``i``: a scalar indicating the rank of the sku that user want to look at
 ``period``: a scalar indicating the length of period that the user wants to use
 **- Return :**
 a data frame of the regular price for each week